jclifton333/V-learning/README.md

 2. Refactor separate handling of binary and multi-action environments to one model for all action spaces.
 3. Refactor directory structure - want a VLenvironment directory, with separate scripts for each environment;
    a VL directory for the V-learning algorithm; and a utils directory.
-4. Address TODOs in simulate.py.
+4. Address TODOs in simulate.py and randomFiniteMDP class in VLenvironment.py.